 Patrick Hauf, Otto-Friedrich University Bamberg

-Patrick, 24 years old, is our Global Internship Candidate for Miami.
-He studies Business Administration in his first semester and will support the US Audit team during his four week Global Internship Program.
+Patrick, 24 years old, completed an internship abroad in Miami.
+He studies Business Administration in his first semester and will support the US Audit team during his four week-stay.

 Welcome to Miami